 Please note the “Soft Wrap Text” option must be turned off in order to make a rectangular selection.
 (You can turn off soft wrapping in the current document via the Text Options popup in the toolbar, or in the Text Options sheet.)

-This problem is due to an event-handling bug in OS X 10.8.2 which is fixed in OS X 10.8.3; we recommend that you update to the latest available OS version.
+This problem is due to an event-handling bug in OS X 10.8.2 which is fixed in OS X 10.8.3 and later; we recommend that you update to the latest available OS version.